jeanleecole/archive/pages/Projects/metzerott_formatted.md

 "Ye're right enough there," said the priest; "he can't bury money, drown it, or give it away without doing infinite harm to other people.
 It's the old story, Clare; the fathers ate the sour grapes, and the childer has the toothache.
 But what brought your matters to a crisis at last?"

 "A course of lectures on the Sermon on the Mount," said Mr. Clare, smiling, "after which they could bear with me no longer.
 I am bound to say, however, that they acted in as delicate and gentlemanly a manner as possible.
-They did not even call a formal vestry meeting to ask me to resign; it was merely intimated to me by my senior warden that if I had any other opening in view, he thought&mdash;personally&mdash;that it would be better to consider it, as the doctrine I had lately preached might be *true*, but it <p class="pagenum">Begin page 171</p> wasn't exactly practical, and not very acceptable to the people.
+They did not even call a formal vestry meeting to ask me to resign; it was merely intimated to me by my senior warden that if I had any other opening in view, he thought&mdash;personally&mdash;that it would be better to consider it, as the doctrine I had lately preached might be *true*, but it <hr><p class="pagenum">Page 171</p> wasn't exactly practical, and not very acceptable to the people.
 He was very kind&mdash;good old man!&mdash;but it was evident that he looked upon me as a crank, pure and simple."

 "Sure, I can imagine the whole interview," said the Father, shaking with laughter at Mr. Clare's evident effort not to imitate the senior warden's voice and gestures.
 "But what are ye going to do about it?"